Vidyasagar College: Renaming, upgrowth and formation of evening and woman wings

 Main entrance of the college, at 39, Sankar Ghosh Lane, Simla, Machuabazar.

-After the passing away of the founder in 1891, Metropolitan Institute, was renamed to Vidyasagar College in 1917.
+After the death of the founder in 1891, Metropolitan Institute, was renamed to Vidyasagar College in 1917.
 Saradaranjan Ray, who taught Sanskrit, was the principal of the college, at that time.
 His third brother, Muktidaranjan Ray, who taught Mathematics, was also a professor of this college.
 Since 1917 the College entered a phase of rapid upgradation, expanded academic curriculum and introduced a commerce department in 1922.
 The Commerce Department has been considered as the oldest commerce teaching department in India.
 It had its affiliation up to B.Com standard in 1928 and gradually attracted students from whole India.

 Due to the rapid growth of the commerce section, in terms of faculty and student strength, a separate wing devoted to commerce teaching in evening hours was established in 1951.
 In 1961, the evening section emerged as an independent entity with a separate Governing Body and affiliation from University of Calcutta, having a new name "Vidyasagar Metropolitan College".

 On 1 July 1931, the Woman Section of the college was introduced.
 The classes for Woman section were scheduled in morning.
 In 1960, the morning Woman section separated as a new independent entity with the affiliation of University of Calcutta.